The Transportation Industry is Transforming Faster than Ever

 The Role of AI in the Transportation Industry

 Routes and loads are usually planned by AI.
 Trucks and drivers have electronic monitoring systems, and various auto manufacturers are experimenting with autonomous trucks.
-The expectation is that long highway miles will eventually be primarily managed autonomously.
-With human drivers just handling the last section from a truck hub to a final destination.
+The expectation is that long highway miles will eventually be primarily managed autonomously, with human drivers just handling the last section from a truck hub to a final destination.

 This is excellent news for truckers away from their home and family for long periods, but it also requires a rethink across the entire industry, as truckers today are only paid by the mile driven.
 If they are only ever doing local deliveries, then a lot has to change.